pangenome/allwave/README.md

     SparsificationStrategy::Random(0.3)
 );

+// Use giant component model with 95% probability let aligner = AllPairIterator::with_options(
+    &sequences,
+    params,
+    true,
+    SparsificationStrategy::Connectivity(0.95)
+);

-// Or use automatic sparsification based on sequence count let aligner = AllPairIterator::with_options(
+// Or use automatic sparsification (equivalent to giant:0.95) let aligner = AllPairIterator::with_options(
     &sequences,
     params,